 No matter how many measures are put in place to eliminate academic dishonesty, the sad truth is that at least 1 student will always be willing to bend the rules.
-Cheating can come in the form of plagiarism, unauthorized collaboration, or students looking things up while taking the exam ; these problem-areas are magnified with online examinations.
+Cheating can come in the form of plagiarism, unauthorized collaboration, or students looking things up while taking the exam ; these problem-areas are magnified with online quizzes and examinations.

 Increase Student Awareness on Academic Dishonesty

 For starters, the following guideline will ensure students are aware of what is considered academic dishonesty and the consequences for it.

 Define what cheating looks like, students often engage in academic misconduct because they do not know what constitutes cheating .

 - Provide students with a clear definition of cheating and a list of unacceptable behaviors.
 Be explicit with the types of behaviour that constitute an academic offence

 - Briefly describe how the assignment or test should be taken or completed.
 By making expectations clear, it will leave little grey area for when a student is considered to be "cheating" and when they are not.

 - Convey the importance of academic integrity to students by incorporating an ‘Academic Honesty’ policy into the Course Syllabus.